SebKuzminsky/hm2-rp2040/README.md

 # Implementation details

 The RP2040 has two cores.
-This firmware uses one core for host communication (SPI or Ethernet) and the other core for running the hostmot2 functionality.
+This firmware uses one core for host communication (Ethernet or SPI) and the other core for running the hostmot2 functionality.

 The two cores communicate via shared memory: the 64 kB hostmot2 register